evashek/Movie-Trailer-Website/README.md

 ## Getting Started
 First, make sure that Python is already installed by typing the following in the terminal:
 ```
-$ python --version
+$ python
 ```
-If it isn't, you can download and install [here](https://www.python.org/downloads/).
+If you find that it isn't, you can download and install it [here](https://www.python.org/downloads/).

 To clone the repository and move into the folder:
 ```